Title: Hester Street

 Cinematography: Kenneth Van Sickle

-Joan Micklin Silver is an unheralded, enterprising US indie filmmaking, a pathfinder for women daring to break the glass-ceiling in the probably most sexist post in the film industry.
-Her debut feature, produced by her late husband Raphael D. Silver, is based on Abraham Cahan’s 1896 novella, an exclusively Jewish tale about immigrants who come to Lower East Side of NYC, and their acclimatisation of a new life in the land of hope, where the collisions of culture, religion and moral codes escalate attendantly.
+Joan Micklin Silver is an unheralded, enterprising US indie film-making, a pathfinder for women daring to break the glass-ceiling in the probably most sexist post in the film industry.
+Her debut feature, produced by her late husband Raphael D. Silver, is based on Abraham Cahan’s 1896 novella, an exclusively Jewish tale about immigrants who come to Lower East Side of NYC, and their acclimatization of a new life in the land of hope, where the collisions of culture, religion and moral codes escalate concomitantly.

 Jake (Keats), whose yiddish name is Yankle, is a young Ashkenazi Jew from Russia, assimilates himself to the American lifestyle quite smoothly, staying in a tiny room on the titular street in Manhattan and earning his living as a seamster, he hooks up with a single dancer Mamie (Kavanaugh), who is also a Jewish immigrant, in a dancing ball during the opening sequences, where the vintage tactility honed up amazingly by Black-and-White graininess and yesteryear finesse, instantly charms and attracts viewers as a comedy skit from the silent era.